 If this field contains period(s), the document extension will be set to everything after the last period and the document name will be set to everything before the last period.
 So profilePicture.jpg would set the document name to profilePicture and the extension to jpg.

 If this field doesn’t contain a period, the document name will be set to the entire field value and Appian will try to infer an extension from the response using the Content-Disposition and Content-Type HTTP headers.
 So profilePicture would set the document name to profilePicture and the extension would be inferred.

 Note: This field is only shown when Response Body Parsing is set to Convert binary to Appian document.

-Checking this box enables the integration to stream up to 75MB of files as base64 in a single response body (one 75MB file, three 25MB files, etc).
+Checking this box enables the integration to stream up to 75MB of files as base64 in a single response body (one 75MB file, three 25MB files, etc), with the limitation that base64 strings longer than 4,000 characters are truncated.
 It also sets the Usage field to Modifies data and exposes a table, allowing you to specify the Response Body Location of each file in the JSON response body and (optionally) provide a Name for that document.

 The Response Body Location dropdown contains the structure of the most recently received response body.
 At runtime, selected locations that are found in the response body will be converted to Appian documents.
 Locations that aren’t found in the response body will be ignored.
 This allows the grid to support optional document fields.

 The Name field specifies the name and/or extension for each document.
 It is recommended to provide an extension for each document at design time in order to ensure their accuracy.
 If this field contains period(s), the document extension will be set to everything after the last period and the document name will be set to everything before the last period.
 So profilePicture.jpg would set the document name to profilePicture and the extension to jpg.
 If no extension is specified, Appian will try to infer an extension by using the Apache Tika library to analyze the bytes.